In this article we show you how to use the SWOT analysis correctly using a simple explanation and example.

 What is a SWOT Analysis?

-What’s more, the SWOT analysis is a useful way of drawing together analyses of an organisation’s external environment―PEST and Porter’s Five Forces, for instance―and the internal environment―Porter’s Value Chain, resource analysis and so on.
+What’s more, the SWOT analysis is a useful way of drawing together analyses of an organisation’s external environment ― for example, using PEST and Porter’s Five Forces ― and the internal environment ― Porter’s Value Chain, resource analysis and so on.

 How to Use a SWOT Analysis

 Since the SWOT analysis is unique to each business we can only give some general pointers.
-However, there are a number of things that can be done to enhance the quality of your SWOT analysis.
+However, there are a number of things that can be done to enhance the quality of your SWOT.

 Effective SWOT Analysis